avivl/cloud-sre-agent/docs/CONFIGURATION.md

 # Configuration Guide

-The Gemini SRE Agent's behavior is highly configurable through the configuration management system.
-This guide details the type-safe configuration structure and options available to tailor the agent to your specific monitoring and remediation needs.
+The Cloud SRE Agent's behavior is highly configurable through the configuration management system.
+This guide details the type-safe configuration structure and options available to tailor the agent to your specific monitoring and remediation needs across multiple cloud platforms and AI providers.

 ## Configuration System